Coronavirus and buses update

 - Travel to vaccination centres: If you're an East Riding concessionary passholder who is going to an early morning vaccination appointment, you may use your pass to travel for free, even if you need to travel before 9.30am.
 Just bring your appointment letter or other proof of your appointment to show to the bus driver.

-- Social distancing: Please remember social distancing both at your stop, and on board the bus.
-Keep two metres apart, and follow signage on the buses which show you where to sit, and what to do when alighting.
+- Social distancing: Please remember social distancing both at your stop, and on board the bus - for example, boarding one at a time.
 The government also advise downloading the NHS COVID-19 app - find out more information on the NHS website.

 - Help for those with disabilities: If you have a disability and need assistance, or have a sight impairment and want help finding the nearest available seat, our drivers are still there to help.
 Simply speak to the driver as you board.